 Can we command the holy angels?
 You mentioned that we cannot tell angels what to do.
 Can you give me a scripture reference for that statement?

 The Bible never explicitly states that the angels are not subject to humans.
-It does not have to say that, since the Bible makes it clear that they belong to God and submit to Him.
+But it does not have to say that since the Bible makes it clear that they belong to God and they submit to Him.
 Here are some verses that remind us of this truth.

 The Son of Man will send forth His angels, and they will gather out of His kingdom all stumbling blocks . . .
-Matthew 13:41
+Matthew 13:41 (NASB)

-These passages tell us that the angels obey God and they belong to Him.
+Why?
+These passages tell us that the angels obey God and belong to Him.
 Notice that repeatedly the angels are described as “His” angels.
-That is, they belong to God.
+That is, they belong to God and not to us!
 The Old and New Testaments repeatedly tell us that angels are God’s messengers.
-They are His servants.
+They are His servants and under His command.

 While the Bible does not say that we cannot tell angels what to do, it is a mistake to assume that we can command them as some teach.
 The Bible makes it clear that the angels belong to God and they are subject to Him.
 We do not own them, and scripture never gives us any account of anyone giving commands to angels.

 Suggested Links:Angels - Good & Evil

 Is it wrong to want to talk with an angel?

 Who takes us to heaven when we die?
 Do guardian angels take us to heaven?